This episode of Blogsmoke first ran two years ago today.

 MUSIC: SCENE BUMPER MUSIC—RECORDED—CUT 4

 ANNOUNCER: Summer ended this afternoon.
 It’s now autumn.
 Cool weather isn’t that far off, so it’s time to start thinking about warmer clothes.
 Either a Team Lickspittle hoodie or a The Grand Hog sweatshirt would be a great way to keep warm, and spending money at The Hogewash Store is a great way to support Team Lickspittle.
 Stop by today and spend some of your hard earned cash.
-Or do your Amazon shopping via the link on the Home page.
 Or hit the Tip Jar.
-They’re all ways you can support the Team.
+They’re both ways you can support the Team.

 MUSIC: SCENE BUMPER MUSIC—RECORDED—CUT 5